 - Gulf Money: Being a Muslim majority country, Uzbekistan is attracting substantial Gulf money.
 Contracts worth billions have been signed with the UAE .
 Furthermore, Oman’s sovereign wealth fund invests there.
 And Saudi Arabia is sniffing around.

 - Naturally, the West, as always, is present.
-Billions of deals were signed with America.
+Billions in deals were signed with America.
 The European Union does mostly aid & development.

 - Turkey considers Uzbekistan to be within in sphere of influence as Uzbek is a Turkic language.
 Uzbekistan has recently become a member of the Turkic Council, and Turkish business is already very present in Uzbekistan.